AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 \end{array}
 $$

-### The Gradient of the Cross Entropy Terms from Binary Class Problem
+### The gradient of the cross entropy terms from binary class problem

 All gradients are with respect to $\mathbf{w}$